rvanlaar/djangorecipe/README.rst

 run ``bin/django startproject <projectname>``.
 The main directory created is the one where you should place your buildout and probably a ``setup.py``.

+Startproject creates a ``manage.py`` script for you.
+You can remove it, as the ``bin/django`` script that djangorecipe creates is the (almost exact) replacement for it.

 See django's documentation for `startproject
 <https://docs.djangoproject.com/en/1.8/ref/django-admin/#django-admin-startproject>`_.